abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

 !!! info "This example is just conveying the idea on how to use FFmpeg's internal encoders/parameters with StreamGear API.
 You can use any FFmpeg parameter in the similar manner."

-!!! danger "Refer to the FFmpeg Documentation (https://ffmpeg.org/documentation.html) before passing FFmpeg values to `stream_params`.
-Incorrect values may result in errors or no output."
+!!! danger "Please read the [**FFmpeg Documentation**](https://ffmpeg.org/documentation.html) carefully before passing any additional values to the `stream_params` parameter.
+Incorrect values may cause errors or result in no output."

 === "DASH"